 “The Clipper” as it is colloquially known by the dive community, or “Graveyard (Site 06) Unidentified” in the WA Museum Shipwreck Database

 Sitting on the sand at around 65m, coming up 2m from the seabed.
-The wreck is 45-50m long..
+The wreck was always thought to be 45-50m long, the survey showed this to actually be 62m..
 This wreck is dived fairly regularly as an introductory deep technical dive, so it is surprising that it has not yet been formally identified.

-It looks to be an iron hulled clipper, but little more is known about it than this.
+It looks to be an iron hulled clipper, but little more is known about it than this, and despite consultation with the WA Museum the wreck is still unidentified

 GPS Position and orientation